hossamnasser938/JavaScript-Essential-Training-Course-Documentation/5. JavaScript and the DOM, part 1: Changing DOM Elements/changing_DOM_elements.md

 ```
 document.querySelector(".gLFyf").classList.contains("gsfi");
 ```
+Notice also ` gsfi ` without dot.
     * ` toggle() ` used to enable/disable a specific value.
 This method can have one input or two inputs.
-        * In case of two inputs: the first is the value to enable/disable and the second is the boolean enable(true) disable(false).
+        * In case of two inputs: the first is the value to enable/disable and the second is a boolean: true -> enable, false -> disable.
-        * In case of one input it a string representing a value then:
+        * In case of one input it is a string representing a value then:
             * if the value exists then remove it(disable).
             * if it does not exist then add it(enable).

 ## Access and change attributes
 * The ` attributes ` property is also read-only so we have these methods to deal with it:
-    * ` hasAttribute() ` checks whether the element has a apecified attribute or not.
+    * ` hasAttribute() ` checks whether the element has a apecific attribute or not.
 ```
 document.querySelector(".gLFyf").hasAttribute("href");
 ```
     * ` getAttribute() ` returns the value of a specified attribute.
 If the attribute does not exist the return value will either be ` null ` or ` "" ` the empty string.
     * ` setAttribute() ` adds a specific attribute and its value.
-It takes as arguments the name of the attribute and the value of it.
+It takes as arguments the name of the attribute and its value.
     * ` removeAttribute() ` removs a specific attribute.

 ## add DOM elements
-* To add a node in the DOM, we can do that by getting the element we wanna our new element under and using the properties ` innerHTML ` and ` outerHTML ` we can do tha job.
+* To add a node in the DOM, we can do that by getting the element we want our new element to be under and using the properties ` innerHTML ` and ` outerHTML ` we can do tha job.
 However this will make us write a lot of HTML code in our script and any mistake will lead to an error loading the document.
 * We have a better way to do that:
     1. create a new element using the method ` createElement() ` and pass the element tag as an argument.
     2. create a text node(the content inside that element) using the method ` createTextNode() ` and pass the text as an argument.